silverlogic/baseapp-backend/baseapp-blocks/README.md

 Add `baseapp_blocks` to your project's `INSTALLED_APPS`

+Add `baseapp_blocks.permissions.BlocksPermissionsBackend` to the `AUTHENTICATION_BACKENDS` list in your django settings file.

 Now make sure all models you'd like to get blocks also inherits `BlockableModel`, like:

 ```python